Tag Archives: communication

 Contact is a two-way dialogue between the rider’s hands and the horse’s mouth.
 The rider teaches the horse how to accept and follow a light snaffle bit contact and the rider learns to follow the natural head and neck motion of the horse.

 There are moments of gentle action.
-Moments of stillness and quiet.
 These moments are applied consistently and at the right moment to communicate clarity to the horse.
+Then there are moments of stillness and quiet of the aids when the horse has responded to the action of the aids.

 Contact isn’t pulling back on the reins.
 Instead, the reins are shortened to make a meaningful light feel of the horse’s mouth with a gentle snaffle bit.
 The contact doesn’t need to be firm⚊just light enough to be effective.
 The contact can be as light as the weight of the reins.